 Little golden crispy blocks of tofu, stuffed with a "meaty" mixed veggies filling and served with a shiny, umami, and savory sauce - you'll want to double up on your steamed rice with this dish cuz it's straight-up irresistible until the very last crumb of the tofu and very last drop of the sauce.

-Stuffed tofu, or as they're called in Chinese, "Niang" tofu, is a fun spin that will totally level up your tofu experience.
-In Chinese cuisine, "Niang" refers to the cooking technique of stuffing and you can just about stuff anything - just from my family members' cookings, I've frequently had growing up niang eggplant, niang zucchini, niang bell pepper... and of course, niang tofu!
+Stuffed tofu, or as they're called in Chinese, "Niang" tofu, is a traditional dish you can often see at a holiday celebration, wedding, or any joyful occasion.
+In Chinese cuisine, "Niang" refers to the cooking technique of stuffing and you can just about stuff anything - just from my family members' cookings, I've had niang eggplant, niang zucchini, niang bell pepper... and of course, niang tofu!

 Traditionally the stuffing is made of minced pork and veggies but to veganize the dish, I just used the tofu that we'll scoop out of each center and mixed with some mushrooms and carrots.
 Make sure you stuff each cube as much as you can by pushing the stuffing down but without breaking the tofu shell.